 Smaller stones are more often produced by Western Australia's Argyle Mine, and a great selection of these are frequently available here at Nina's or can be sourced by our diamond specialists.

-The closing down of the Argyle mine some time in 2020 is only going to limit the production of these precious blue coloured diamonds even more.
+The closing down of the Argyle mine in November 2020 has limited the production of these precious blue coloured diamonds even more.

 Pure blue coloured diamonds are found naturally in several different shades of blue, including greenish blue and greyish blue.
 The diamonds in shades of greenish blue are said to form due to exposure to radiation, whereas the greyish hue is caused by higher concentrations of hydrogen within the diamond.

 Not only are these blue coloured diamonds the rarest of all blue diamond varieties, the most common secondary colours are greyish-blue and greenish-blue, which are considered exceptionally rare and valuable.

 Due to the fact that there is often more than one colour present, blue diamonds should have their settings and complementing metal colours carefully evaluated to find the most suitable presentation.
 This requires correct identification of the exact colour grade, along with the three main aspects of hue, tone and saturation.

 The unique qualities of the coloured diamonds from the Kimberley lead Argyle to develop their own colour grading scale for their blue diamonds.
 The intensity is defined by a number that goes from BL1 to BL3 with the strength of the colour (BL3 being the most intense).

 Natural versus man-made